-DBA cases pay wage benefits based on the category of the injury.
-There are four injury categories.
+DBA claims pay wage benefits are calculated based on the category of the injury.
+There are four injury categories:

 A permanent total disability is an injury that has stabilized at a maximum recovery level and you are still unable to do the job you had prior to your injury or any other related lighter work.